JuliaControl/DiscretePIDs.jl/README.md

 - $T_i$ is the integral time
 - $T_d$ is the derivative time
 - $N$ is the maximum derivative gain
+- $b \in [0, 1]$ is the proportion of the reference signal that appears in the proportional term.

 The controller further has output saturation controlled by `umin, umax` and integrator anti-windup controlled by the tracking time $T_t$.